sanskarkesari/FLAM-Assignment--Research-and-Development/README.md

 Step 1 – Data Loading

 The dataset xy_data.csv contains two columns (x and y).
-Since the parameter
-𝑡
-t was not provided, it was uniformly generated between 6 and 60 using:
+Since the parameter t was not provided, it was uniformly generated between 6 and 60 using:

 t = np.linspace(6, 60, len(df))
-This ensures that each point corresponds to an evenly spaced 𝑡 t value. t = np.linspace(6, 60, len(df))
+This ensures that each point corresponds to an evenly spaced t value. t = np.linspace(6, 60, len(df))
 Step 2 – Defining the Curve